StrangeGirlMurph/obsidian-wikipedia-search/docs/settings.md

 Default: `false`

 ### Article tab placement
-Whether or not to open articles in a fullscreen tab instead of a split view when using the Surfing plugin to open the articles directly in Obsidian.
+Whether or not to open articles in a fullscreen tab instead of a split view when using the Surfing plugin to [open the articles directly in Obsidian](commands.md#open-article) or [opening newly created article notes](#open-created-article-notes).

+Default: `false`

+### Open created article notes
+Whether or not to open the newly created article notes directly after creating them.
+Follows the [article tab placement setting](#article-tab-placement).

 Default: `false`